The Locker Key

 “We’ll discuss it as soon as I get back.
 I promise…and thanks again, Andy.
 You’re a good friend.”

-“This thing you’ve got, you need to know that these people who are on our trail, they’re not fuckin’ around.
+“This thing you’ve got, you need to know that these people who are on our trail, is that they’re not fuckin’ around.
 They are stone killers, all of them.
 They’re getting paid a lot of money to get this shit, and they don’t care how much of a scorched earth deal it turns out to be.”

 “So you’re gonna have to kill a few people, is that what you’re saying.”